ngxs/store/README.md

 ### Dispatching events
 So we've covered what our store looks like, but how do we trigger these events?
-In your component, you simply inject the `Ngxs` service and call dispatch with the event class from there.
+In your component, simply inject the `Ngxs` service and call dispatch with the event class from there.

 ```javascript
 import { Ngxs } from 'ngxs';